Move from resistance to collaboration in renewable energy projects.

 The multiple impacts of community resistance

-• compromises the ambitious national energy security and climate targets attracting billions in fines,
+• Compromises national energy security and climate targets exposing the state to loss and billions in penalties,

-Here is the reality we found in most developments:
+Here is the reality our analysis uncovers in most developments:

-And when opposition buds, it is often easier to find the fault elsewhere:
+And when opposition emerges, the tendency is to find the fault elsewhere:

 Projects AT PACE